GCS: Generalized Cache Coherence For Efficient Synchronization: : A Implementation

 \subsection{Disaggregated Shared Memory Platform}

-While generalized cache coherence can be realized on any flexible cache-coherence substrate, \name focuses on disaggregated architectures, since their higher latencies and lower bandwidths present a pressing need for more efficient and scalable synchronization primitives (\S\ref{ssec:layereddesign}).
+While generalized cache coherence can be realized on any flexible cache-coherence substrate, \name focuses on disaggregated architectures, since their higher latency and lower bandwidths present a pressing need for more efficient and scalable synchronization primitives (\S\ref{ssec:layereddesign}).

 A recent approach for rack-scale disaggregated shared memory, MIND~\cite{mind}, realizes an efficient directory-based MSI cache-coherence substrate by leveraging in-network processing.
-We decided to implement atop MIND for three reasons.
+We use MIND as the underlying framework for \name for three reasons.
 First, since much of the cache-coherence logic is implemented in hardware, it observes better scalability and lower latency relative to software-based alternatives.
-Second, since MIND is implemented across P4 programmable network hardware and kernel software, it is extensible enough to support our cache-coherence generalizations.
+Second, since MIND is implemented across P4 programmable network hardware and the Linux kernel, it is extensible enough to support our cache-coherence generalizations.
 Finally, MIND is publicly available~\cite{mind-github}.
+We discuss other potential platforms for \designname implementation in \S\ref{sec:futurework}.